Workplace Politics?

 Dismissal on Political Grounds

 There is some further measure of protection for employees if they are dismissed for reasons relating to their political opinions or affiliations.
 In this situation, employees do not need to have two years continuity of service to be able to claim that they have been unfairly dismissed.
-It’s important to bear this in mind to avoid getting caught out, particularly if you are considering a quick ‘unsuitability’ termination for an employee who has under two years’ service.
-It’s always important to seek advice on the facts of your case before dismissing any employee, no matter their length of service.
+It’s important to bear this in mind to avoid getting caught out, particularly if you are considering a quick ‘short service’ termination for an employee who has under two years’ service.
+It’s always important to seek advice on the facts of your case before dismissing any employee, no matter what their length of service.

 If you have any employment law matter you would like assistance with, please do not hesitate to contact Kingfisher Professional Services Ltd as we are happy to help.